 - So everything you spend money on in a month needs to total $2,100 or less (in this example, anyway).
 That includes mortgage + bills + fun spending + insurance + utilities + eating out + groceries…everything.

-- Now that you have your average…is it over your 70% guideline?
-Start cutting back.
-Make a duplicate copy of your spreadsheet (so you don't mess up the original!!).
-Start deleting unnecessary, “want” (not “need”) expenses that you could cut out monthly: eating out, shopping, late fees, etc. Keep deleting until you're within that $2,100 (going off of our example).
+Are you over your 70% guideline?
+It's okay.
+Take a deep breath.
+Now, make a duplicate copy of your spreadsheet – so you don't mess up the original!!
+Start deleting unnecessary, “want” (not “need”) expenses, that you could cut out monthly.
+This could include things like eating out, shopping, late fees, etc. Keep deleting until you're within 70%.

-- See “The Simplest Budgeting Technique Ever” for easy ways to keep your budget in check each month!
-It's soon simple!
+See “The Simplest Budgeting Technique Ever” for easy ways to keep your budget in check each month!
+It's sooo simple!
 My “Why a Monthly Budget is So Yesterday (…and What to do Instead)” post is also very helpful.

 When I say “pressing debt” I mean the urgent, expensive debt that is hurting your credit and costing you LOADS of interest each month: namely credit cards and loans.
 You need to be your own judge if pressing debt is a car loan in your house.
 Cars are weird for us because they are a business expense, so I'm not going to answer that one for you.
 Just make sure that any car payments fit easily in your 70% range if you get or have a car loan.